loopwerk/loopwerk.io/content/articles/2025-04-15-you-probably-dont-need-a-cms.md

 And with that we have a simple and user friendly text editor without having to include a big dependency like Django CMS or Wagtail.
 Our admins can upload images into their articles, and we can easily embed anything we want.
 We have a single Django Admin interface where all content is managed, including the articles.

-So next time you’re reaching for a CMS when you’re building a blog, I would suggest to first start with a simple model and a WYSIWYG field.
+So next time you're reaching for a CMS when you're building a blog, I would suggest to first start with a simple model and a WYSIWYG field.